nwg-piotr/sgtk-menu/README.md

 C++ version of the launchers provided by sgtk-menu.
 It works as well on wlroots-based compositors, as on X11.
 The project is community-driven, as I turned out to be a hopeless C++ programmer.
-I no longer maintain this code, please use nwg-drawer, nwg-menu and nwg-dock instead.
+I no longer maintain this code, please use nwg-shell components instead.

 ### [nwg-shell](https://github.com/nwg-piotr/nwg-shell)